mozilla/extension-workshop/src/documentation/publish/third-party-library-usage.md

 If you miss any of the necessary information for used third-party libraries, the reviewer will have to get in touch to request the missing items.
 This could delay the completion of your extension’s review or, in the worst-case, result in your extension being taken down because we can't confirm it complies with the [add-on policies](/documentation/publish/add-on-policies).

 {% endcapture %}
-{% include modules/one-column.html
+{% include modules/one-column.liquid
   id: "communicating-third-party-library-links-to-the-reviewer"
   content: content
 %}

 <!-- Meta Data -->

-{%- include page-meta-data.html -%}
+{%- include page-meta-data.liquid -%}

 <!-- END: Meta Data -->

 <!-- Up Next -->

-{%- include up-next.html -%}
+{%- include up-next.liquid -%}

 <!-- END: Up Next -->